All Episodes

 Any of you who equate Muslims with terrorism are bigots and short-sighted, and you don't understand what you're talking about.

-But of course it is particularly it is relevant.
+But of course, it is particularly, it is relevant.

 Obama's not the last liberal there's going to be.

-So Obama leaving in a year and a half or whatever.
+Because Obama leaving in a year and a half or whatever, he's not the last liberal.

-There's Joe Biden out there, and there's uh John Kerry, and there's Hillary, and whoever else, the Democrat Party is full of these people.
+There's Joe Biden out there, and there's John Kerry, and there's Hillary, and whoever else.

-So the ongoing quest here is to educate, inform open people's eyes about liberalism and liberals, and what happens when these people are in power.
+So the ongoing quest here is to educate, inform, open people's eyes about liberalism and liberals and what happens when these people are in power.

-Look at what's happening to the American health care system.
+Look at what's happening to the American healthcare system.

 Now we've got even more Obamacare co-ops are failing left and right.